 Comparison between the Rottweiler and the Bernese Mountain Dog

 These two modern breeds are considered here together because they have a common origin and purpose.
 In Roman times their ancestors drove cattle along ancient trading routes north from Italy over the Alps via the St Gotthard Pass to Switzerland and Southern Germany.
+Centuries later, both breeds were used for carting.

 |Rottweiler||Bernese Mountain Dog|